stax76/Flow.Launcher.Plugin.Favorites/README.md

 there is full control over the results.
 Personally I use only two plugins:
 Favorites (Alt+Space) and Browser Bookmarks (Shift+Space, b keyword).

-Tip 1: To edit the favorites conf file use an awesome text editor such as VS Code (my favorite), Sublime Text or NeoVim.
+Tip 1: To edit the favorites conf file use an advanced text editor like VS Code, Sublime Text or NeoVim.
 Put new entries on top so you don't have to navigate to the bottom all the time.
 After editing the conf file refresh the definitions by pressing F5 in Flow Launchers main window.

 Tip 2: For Microsoft Store (UWP/MSIX) apps navigate File Explorer to `Shell:AppsFolder`,